ekliao/EricLiaoDigitalGarden/src/site/notes/Nuphy Air75 (mechanical wireless multi-device keyboard).md

 </div></div>

+## Win/Mac switch
+- 🤷 Ironically, setting it to Mac will enable F3 for 'next hit' after the toggle, but setting it to Win will not work.

 ## Settings shortcuts

 - Battery level: `FN + \` Green indicates a high/full level (*Beware:* the battery level is shown only when the charging cable is unplugged.)